 Inventories are stated at the lower of cost and net realisable value less any provision necessary to recognise damage and obsolescence.
+Inventories are valued on a Last in first out basis.

 Provisions

 Provision is made for self-insured claims incurred but not reported, contracts which are considered onerous, accumulated losses related to associated undertakings and other known liabilities which exist at the year end as a result of a past event.